ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 - Run `sudo k3s kubectl get nodes` on `pi1` to check if the set up works.
 All nodes should be available and have status `Ready`.

   ![](img/kuber1.png)
-- To ease future deployments on the Kubernetes cluster (applying YAML files from local PC; see sections with "Deploy" in title), it is recommended to configure ``kubectl`` on local PC:
+- To easily applying YAML files from local PC for future deployments on the Kubernetes cluster (see sections with "Deploy" in title), it is recommended to configure ``kubectl`` on local PC:
   - First, [install `kubectl` on local PC](https://kubernetes.io/docs/tasks/tools/).
   - Then, on `pi1`, open the file `/etc/rancher/k3s/k3s.yaml` with `sudo cat /etc/rancher/k3s/k3s.yaml` and copy its content.
   - Paste the copied content in the `config` file normally available at `~/.kube/config` (`~` denotes home directory on local PC; if `.kube/config` is unavailable, create one).
 Here it is crucial to replace the localhost IP ``127.0.0.1`` with the static IP address of the master node (`192.168.178.61`).
 Everything else can stay the same.